Billy Graham (American boxer): Life after boxing

-After his boxing career, Graham worked for 35 years as a representative for liquor companies, 25 years for Seagram's.
+After retiring from boxing, Graham moved to West Islip, New York in 1955.
+He spent 35 years working as a representative for liquor companies, including 25 years for Seagram's.
+Graham also worked as a boxing judge and referee.

 While employed by National Distillers, Graham made a guest appearance as an imposter for a police officer on the August 18, 1960 episode of the CBS game show To Tell the Truth.
 He fooled the panel into thinking he was the officer, garnering two of the four possible votes from Kitty Carlisle and Jim Fleming.
 After all the votes were cast, Tom Poston recognized Graham's true identity.

-Graham also worked as a boxing judge and referee.
+Graham had also appeared on CBS' Name That Tune game show on April 23, 1957, when he won a jackpot of $25,000 along with a 14-year-old contestant.
+On May 27, 1957, Graham met the evangelist Billy Graham at Madison Square Garden and presented him with a recording of a semi-religious song he had helped write called The Man.

+W. C. Heinz's 1958 novel The Professional was written about a sportswriter covering a boxer training for a fight, and the character of middleweight Eddie Brown was based on Billy Graham.

-Graham died of cancer at his home in West Islip, Long Island, New York, on January 22, 1992.
+Graham died of cancer at his home in West Islip on January 22, 1992.